BEagle1984/silverback/docs/guides/broker/producing/basics.md

 ## Producing Messages

-Once the producer is configured, you can use the `IPublisher` to send messages through the mediator and Silverback will take care of routing them to the appropriate producer.
+Once the producer is configured, you can use the `IPublisher` to send messages through the message bus and Silverback will take care of routing them to the appropriate producer.

 ```csharp
 await _publisher.PublishAsync(new MyMessage { ... });